MIRU-Committee/miru2026/content/author/submission.en.md

 - Keep it within 4 pages without references.
 - Include an abstract (up to 100 words in English or 200 characters in Japanese) on the first page.
 - Include author names and their affiliations in the manuscript.
 The paper evaluations for the oral presentation track are single-blinded, meaning that evaluators will be able to see the author list.
 - The authors may optionally submit supplementary materials such as videos, proofs, code, additional figures or tables, or more detailed analysis of experiments presented in the paper.
-Reviewers will be encouraged to look at it, but are not obligated to do so.
+  - The submitted manuscript and supplementary materials will be included in the MIRU Extended Abstracts as they are: for oral presentations, at the camera-ready submission, and for poster and demo presentations, at the paper submission.
+  - Note that, for papers considered for the oral presentation track, there is no guarantee that the contents of the supplementary materials will be reflected in the evaluation.

 ## Template